Numerous Munich stories can be told along the roughly one-kilometer-long route between Karlsplatz-Stachus and

 Independent labels, hip bars, pubs and cool inns attract the young and the young-at-heart.

-From a multicultural workers' quarter to the future in-quarter: 25 nations live here side by side.
+A walk through the Westend: a district on the move.
+25 nations live here side by side.

 Nymphenburg Palace is one of the most extensive Baroque palaces in Europe.
 A summer walk.

 The Bogenhausen district in the northeast of Munich captivates with many green areas, old villas and its proximity to the river Isar.

 BMW Welt, Allianz Arena and Olympic Park - Munich's north has much to offer.

 The charm of the oriental Bajuvaric microcosm in the quarter to the south of the main train station gives you that holiday feeling.